Learn why leading HR professionals trust ekincare! Read more

 According to Forbes, just 53% of firms measure the engagement levels of their employees.
 Of those that do, only the organizations with the greatest engagement levels – and consequently the greatest development and monetary returns – measure it consistently and continually (instead of a yearly review).

-Moreover, optimal utilization of employees' natural gifts and talents has shown to maximize performance and productivity when employee engagement is high.
+Moreover, optimal utilization of employees' natural gifts and talents has been shown to maximize performance and productivity when employee engagement is high.
 Work-based burnout is reportedly very low among engaged and highly motivated employees who feel that the work culture of the organization respects their unique talents and qualities.

 The work culture of a company often dictates the general atmosphere and productivity of the workforce as well.
 If the work culture seems off, everything else soon follows.
 Creating an environment where employees feel excited to come to work leads to various benefits.
 Work culture and employee engagement are intertwined, and it is difficult to achieve one without the other.